Portals and Chokepoints

 When using the Infinity Graph, Portals can be used to connect nodes across different graphs.

 Any output port in a node can be converted to a portal.
-You can create a portal in two ways:
+You can create a portal in many ways:

-- Select one or more existing connections and press
+You can also convert existing connections into portals.
+Select one or more connections and press

 Once a portal is created, a small tab with the port's name will be visible next to the node.